neel-dey/anatomix/anatomix/segmentation/README.md

 # Few-shot segmentation finetuning of anatomix weights

+Using only a few annotated volumes (3, 3, and 1 for the datasets in the screenshot below), we can finetune the pretrained anatomix weights to significantly improve segmentation
+performance:

 ![Few-shot finetuning results](https://www.neeldey.com/files/qualitative-segmentation.png)

 This subfolder contains a demo training script to finetune our pretrained network on